Salix amygdaloides (Peach-leaved Willow)

 There are over 20 species of Willows in Minnesota; Peach-leaved Willow is the most common native tree Willow in the state, found in a variety of moist to wet places, especially areas prone to seasonal flooding such as lake shores and river banks.
 It is recognized by the finely toothed, narrowly lance-elliptic toothed leaves up to 5 inches long, many of which have a long, slender, tail-like tip, green on the upper surface and paler blue-green on the lower; new leaves shiny yellowish-green and covered in crinkly hairs, soon becoming mostly hairless; leaf-stalks usually lacking glands at the tip near the blade; hairless capsules 3 to 7 mm long on stalks up to 3.2 mm long; male flowers have 3 to 7 stamens with a few hairs on the lower part of the filament.
 Catkins emerge with or just after the leaves and are subtended by a yellowish bract covered in wavy hairs; the bracts fall off as fruit develops.
 Stipules are mostly absent or obscure.
 Branches are brittle at the base and tend to break off during storms.

 All of Minnesota's tree Willows have similarly shaped leaves but there are subtle distinctions.
-The two natives—Peach-leaved Willow and Black Willow (Salix nigra)—both have crinkly hairs on new leaves; the three non-natives—Crack Willow (Salix fragilis), Bay Willow (Salix pentandra) and Whitecrack Willow (Salix ×rubens)—have new leaves that are hairless or with straight, silky hairs.
+The two natives—Peach-leaved Willow and Black Willow (Salix nigra)—both have crinkly hairs on new leaves; the non-natives—Crack Willow (Salix X fragilis) and Bay Willow (Salix pentandra)—have new leaves that are hairless or with straight, silky hairs.
 All but Peach-leaved Willow typically have glands at the tip of the leaf stalk; they are only sometimes present on Peach-leaved Willow.
 Only Black Willow has leaves a similar shade of green on both the upper and lower surface; all the others are pale green to blue-green on the lower surface.
 Bay Willow has very shiny leaves that are stiffer and broader than the others.
-Whitecrack Willow also has fairly stiff leaves but they are more narrow and not as shiny as Bay Willow.

 Please visit our sponsors